sugaryourcoffee/syc-svpro/README.md

   This will sum up the dynamically created column.
 * Table takes a number format now with `--nf DE` which will convert numbers from DE locale like 1.000,00 to 1000.00
+* Table uses a precision for numbers.
+Default is 2.
+Can be assigned with `pr: 2`

 Installation
 ============